kenshih/master-birder-paper/README.md

 This simple exercise re-creates the database schema described in the Avibase paper, then takes the public list released by AviList (AviList 2025), transforms it and loads it into that database.

-From there I was able to connect to it to run a number of queries just to explore what was there to exercise the mechanics involved in manipulating that data for query or a data application.
+From there I was able to connect to it to run a number of queries just to explore what was there to exercise the mechanics involved in manipulating that data for query or a data application. (note data has been moved from data/ to data/avibase, so paths may need to be updated in notebooks)

 1. `notebooks/avibase_db_setup.ipynb` - create database
 2. `notebooks/avibase_load_data.ipynb` - clean avilist csv & load into db